jm7n7/roo-setta-stone/README.md

 ## 👥 Authors

-- **Brady Maes** - Data Science & Backend Engineering
+- **Brady Maes**
-- **Joseph Marinello** - Data Science & Frontend Logic
+- **Joseph Marinello**

-Capstone Project for the MS in Data Science at the University of Missouri-Kansas City.
+Principles of Big Data Management Project for the MS in Data Science at the University of Missouri-Kansas City.